Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

+When sweeping up the source-drain voltage $V_\text{sd}$ at $V_\text{g}=$\SI{-616}{\milli\volt}, there occurs a sudden jump up in the displacement $R$ for $V_\text{sd}\approx $\SI{0.2}{\milli\volt} followed by a jump down at $V_\text{sd}\approx $\SI{0.4}{\milli\volt}, see highlighted region of Fig.~\ref{fig:observation}(b).
+The change of the nanotube motion with $V_\text{sd}$ in Fig.~\ref{fig:observation}(b) does not resemble that of a vibrational system undergoing \MD{a supercritical} Hopf bifurcation, whose signature is a smooth monotonic increment of the oscillation amplitude and loss of stability of the quiet state \cite{Zakharova2010}.
+The instability is observed over a narrow range of gate voltage $V_\text{g}$ but reappears periodically in $V_\text{g}$ with a period corresponding to adding four electrons to the nanotube. {\corr The periodicity is consistent with the SU(4) symmetry of the CNT \cite{Urgell2020}.}

+In the (X,Y) space at $V_\text{sd}= $\SI{0.35}{\milli\volt} we recognize a \MD{highly populated} doughnut-like \MD{region centered at} a nonzero mean amplitude that encircles the thermal motion about the origin of the quadrature space. \MD{This region suggests} the presence of an oscillatory state, see Fig.~\ref{fig:observation}(c).
+The time trace of the motion (Fig.~\ref{fig:observation}(d)) and the normalized histogram of the amplitude $R{}$ in Fig.~\ref{fig:observation}(e) \MD{further support the notion} that the system has two different dynamical states.
+While distinct peaks in the amplitude distribution may serve as a signature of co-existing states, a double-peak pattern can also arise in various other dynamical phenomena such as intermittent chaos or bursting oscillations \cite{nayfeh2008applied}.
+A careful analysis is required to differentiate bistability from aperiodic dynamical behaviors.

-To better understand the intermittent dynamics, we perform statistical analysis on the time-domain data showed in Fig.~\ref{fig:observation}~d.
-We begin by assuming that our system has two stable states, namely a zero-amplitude state and a self-sustained oscillatory state with a large amplitude compared to the root-mean-square amplitude fluctuations.
-We then investigate whether noise can induce stochastic transitions between these two states, in a scenario analogous to the noise-induced hopping of a damped particle in a double-well potential, separated by a hill-top unstable equilibrium, as sketched in Fig.~\ref{fig:switching}~a.
-The difference, though, is that, unlike the stochastic motion in a double-well potential where the potential minimum in each well represents a static equilibrium state, here one of the stable states is a static equilibrium point, which is indeed a minimum of the potential of the nanotube, whereas the other is an out-of-equilibrium vibrational state.
+To understand the nature of the observed dynamics, we perform statistical analysis on the time-domain data of Fig.~\ref{fig:observation}(d). \MD{This dataset has not been presented in the earlier work} \cite{Urgell2020}.
+We assume that our system has two stable states, {\corr namely a zero-amplitude, i.e. a quite state, and a self-sustained oscillatory state, which has a large amplitude compared to the root-mean-square amplitude fluctuations \cite{Willick2020,Weldon2010,Feng2008,Sekaric2002}}.
+We investigate whether noise induces stochastic transitions \MD{between the stable states}, analogous to the noise-induced \MD{interwell} hopping of a damped particle in a double-well potential, see Fig.~\ref{fig:switching}(a), \MD{cf. \cite{Zhang2024} ; such hopping underlies stochastic resonance \cite{Benzi1981,Nicolis1982}.} The difference \MD{in our case} is that here one of the stable states is a static equilibrium point, whereas the other is a state of self-sustained vibrations.